 The Redressal of Subscriber Grievance regulations/guidelines issued by PFRDA and NPS Trust has established uniformity in terms of definitions, timeframes for complaint resolution and classifications of complaints.
 Your Company has in place an appropriate Grievance Redressal policy.
 The policy laid down the Redressal framework for handling subscriber grievances.
-Grievance Redressal team has been empowered to take decisions for ensuring effective resolution of customer complaints
+Grievance Redressal team has been empowered to take decisions for ensuring effective resolution of customer complaints.

-During the year, the Company had received grievances registered on Central Grievance Management System portal" (CGMS platform) online of the respective Central Recordkeeping Agency (CRA) with respect to NPS Contribution not reflecting in the account and appropriate resolution were provided to the subscribers within stipulated time frame and it was reviewed by the Board.
+During the year, the Company had received grievances registered on Central Grievance Management System portal" (CGMS platform) online of the respective Central Recordkeeping Agency (CRA) with respect to NPS Contribution not reflected or incorrected amount reflected in the account, subscribers change request and PRAN related.
+Accordingly, appropriate resolution was provided to the subscribers within stipulated time frame, and it was reviewed by the Board.